Eissxs/CodaQull/CONTRIBUTING.md

 For feature requests:
 - Clear description of the feature
 - Use case and benefits
-- Implementation suggestions if any
+- Implementation suggestions, if any
 - Priority level

 ## Testing